ansa1/ExpressionCalculator/README.md

 <br/>
 `java -jar ExpressionCalculator-1.0-SNAPSHOT.jar`

-After that the implemented JUnit4 tests will be invoked and the calculations results will be written to `./data/out.txt` line by line based on the provided input expressions in `./data/in.txt`.
+After that the calculations results will be written to `./data/out.txt` line by line based on the provided input expressions in `./data/in.txt`.

-In order to run only the tests you can simply use:
+In order to run only the implemented JUnit tests you can simply use:

 `mvn test`